McGuinness Institute: Project OneOceanNZ

+Project PandemicNZ

+Pandemic NZ is a McGuinness Institute project that aims to help New Zealand prepare for future pandemics, as well as manage and learn from the COVID-19 pandemic.
+It draws together early Institute publications as well as an increasingly comprehensive suite of research and publications into the COVID-19 pandemic.
+As part of this project the Institute has also published two editions of COVID-19 Nation Dates: A New Zealand timeline of significant events during the COVID-19 pandemic.

 Project PublicScienceNZ

-Project PublicScienceNZ aims to contribute to a discussion on government-funded science in the hope that New Zealand invests its research dollar well and delivers sustainable outcomes for current and future generations.
+PublicScienceNZ is a project that aims to contribute to the limited dialogue concerning the government-funded science system, in the hope that New Zealand invests its research dollar well and delivers sustainable outcomes for current and future generations.
 The project was established in 2012 and is ongoing.
 PublicScienceNZ also brings together the Institute's previous work on genetic modification policy and regulations, and pandemic management.
+In 2020, The Institute made headlines as it publicly called for the country's hospitals to release their full stocktake lists of all protective equipment supplies, due to concerns that the country was not sufficiently prepared for a pandemic.

+Project ScenariosNZ

+Scenarios NZ aims to contribute to the discussions that help inform decision-makers using scenarios to explore the long-term future.
+One publication on this project is Working Paper 2023/01 – List of publicly available national and local scenarios as at 31 December 2022.

 Project TacklingPovertyNZ

-Project TacklingPovertyNZ aims to contribute to a national conversation on how to reduce poverty in New Zealand.
+The Tackling Poverty NZ research project aims to contribute to a national conversation on how to reduce poverty in New Zealand.
 This project began in 2015 with a workshop in December at the New Zealand Treasury.
 Since then, the Institute has held six more workshops throughout New Zealand, with the goal of gathering local perspectives on poverty.
 From this tour, the Institute sent a proposal to Prime Minister Bill English at the end of 2016 concerning the creation of demarcated zones for public policy innovation in three of the areas visited on the workshop tour.
 The proposal garnered some coverage in the New Zealand media.